JordiTorresUdacity/deep-reinforcement-learning/README.md

 ![](https://video.udacity-data.com/topher/2018/June/5b1ab4b0_banana/banana.gif)
 ## Unity ML-Agents
 **Unity Machine Learning Agents (ML-Agents)** is an open-source Unity plugin that enables games and simulations to serve as environments for training intelligent agents.
 For game developers, these trained agents can be used for multiple purposes, including controlling [NPC](https://en.wikipedia.org/wiki/Non-player_character) behavior (in a variety of settings such as multi-agent and adversarial), automated testing of game builds and evaluating different game design decisions pre-release.

-In this course, you will use Unity's rich environments to design, train, and evaluate your own deep reinforcement learning algorithms.
-You can read more about ML-Agents by perusing the [GitHub repository](https://github.com/Unity-Technologies/ml-agents).
+In this project I use Unity's rich environments to design, train, and evaluate a deep reinforcement learning algorithms.

+You can learn more about ML-Agents by perusing the [GitHub repository](https://github.com/Unity-Technologies/ml-agents).

 ## The Environment
-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+For this project, I will train an agent to navigate (and collect bananas!) in a large, square world.

 <p align="center">
   <img src="/images/banana.gif" />